martignoni/blog.martignoni.net/content/posts/microsoft-et-apple-deux-univers-differents.md

 ---
 [Marco Arment][1] décrit joliment la différence entre [Microsoft][2] et [Apple][3] :

-> Apple's products say, &lsquo;You can't do that because we think it would suck.'
-Microsoft's products say, &lsquo;We'll let you try to do anything on anything if you really want to, even if it sucks.'
+> Apple's products say, 'You can't do that because we think it would suck.'
+Microsoft's products say, 'We'll let you try to do anything on anything if you really want to, even if it sucks.'

 Traduction libre :